stefled/remaken/README.md

 - @repository_type is mandatory

 repository url is the repository url.
 For brew repositories, the repository will be tapped before the installation.
 The repository url for brew can be either user/repo or user/repo#repository_url.
+For conan repositories, the repository will be added before the installation.
+The repository url for conan can be either  repositoryid#repository_url or epositoryid#repository_url#position.
+For apt repositories, the repository will be added before the installation.
+The repository url for apt is the ppa url repository_url.

 when channel is not specified, it defaults to stable for conan dependencies.